 Chris Walton, Housing Manager for Wales & West Housing said, “I believe it has made a real difference.
 Thank you for all your efforts in what was a very worthwhile undertaking for the local community”.

-Sue Sheppard from the local environment group, Cath Cobb said: “Projects like these are always a worthwhile venture as they bring the community together, all our members live in St.Mellons and many residents walking past the Reen Clearance on Sunday thanked us for the work we were doing to help keep St. Mellons clean and tidy.”
+Sue Sheppard, from the local Cath Cobb Environmental Group, said: “Projects like these are always a worthwhile venture as they bring the community together, all our members live in St.Mellons and many residents walking past the Reen Clearance on Sunday thanked us for the work we were doing to help keep St. Mellons clean and tidy.”

 Sue would like to remind residents who see any fly-tipping activity to report it via the 101 telephone line (cost only 5p per call), as this is a response line the more calls received help prioritise resources to address issues such as fly-tipping.